Leon Russell, member of Rock & Roll Hall of Fame, dies at 74

 Russell also played piano in the Shindogs, the house band on the ABC live music show "Shindig!"
 In the late 1960s he founded Shelter Records with Denny Cordell, where he recorded his first solo albums.

-Rolling Stone said Russell suffered health problems in recent years, including surgery to stop leaking brain fluid in 2010 and a heart attack in July.
+Russell suffered health problems in recent years, including surgery to stop leaking brain fluid in 2010 and a heart attack in July.

 Russell is survived by his wife, four daughters, and three grandchildren.
 A private service is planned in Nashville, with a public service planned in Tulsa.